biolab/orange3/doc/visual-programming/source/building-workflows/index.md

 ![](prediction-workflow.png)

 For prediction, the training data is first passed to the model.
 Once the model is trained, it is passed to **Predictions**.
-Predictions also needs data to predict on, which are passed as a second input.
+The Predictions widget also needs data to predict on, which are passed as a second input.

 ![](prediction-workflow2.png)